 - Relative rest.
 Limit the use of the injured calf, by limiting standing and walking and possibly using crutches if needed.

-- Ice applied to the injured area (w10 minutes on, 10 minutes off and then repeat)
+- Ice applied to the injured area (10 minutes on, 10 minutes off and then repeat)

 - Compression.
 Light compression with a wrap may be helpful

-- Active foot and ankle range of motion (ROM) exercises can be carried out if there is pain-free ROM.
+- Gentle foot and ankle range of motion (ROM) exercises can be carried out as long as the motion is relatively pain-free

-- Splint with the ankle in a neutral position.
-Studies have shown an increased rate of healing with the ankle braced in a position of maximal tolerable dorsiflexion (ex. foot at a right angle to the lower leg).
+- Immobilize the ankle in a neutral position.
+Studies have shown an increased rate of healing with the ankle braced in a neutral position (ex. foot at a right angle to the lower leg).
 Your physician may recommend placing your leg in a splint (soft cast) or boot to achieve this position.
 A splint or boot also serves to protect the injury.
 In some cases a half inch heel lift to relax the tension behind the calf is appealing to some patients.

-Once pain free, the patient should progress from plantar flexion exercises against resistance to gradual introduction of stationary cycling, leg presses, and heel raises.
-Massage techniques can help with the removal of interstitial fluid and breaking up of scar tissue.
+Once pain free, the patient should progress from gentle plantar flexion (downward motion) exercises against resistance (use of resistance bands), to gradual introduction of stationary cycling, leg presses, and heel raises.
+Massage techniques can help to decrease swelling and prevent formation of scar tissue.